charlie-vf/genshin-recipes-blog/README.md

 User Story: As a logged-in user, I can leave comments on recipes so that I can interact with the recipe's owner and leave feedback.

 Recipes can be liked and marked as made (& reverse) from both the main pages and the individual recipe pages.
 Comments can be posted within the individual recipe pages.
+The counts for all three display next to their respective icons.

+The comments list also features the infinite scroll functionality so users do not have to navigate to a new page to view more comments.

+The 'no comments' text displays differently based on whether the user is logged in or not.

 ![Recipe Interactions](src/docs/RecipeInteractions.png)